 9. Oversize Shirt

 Whether the classic white or striped or anything else, the oversize shirt is your friend.
-Wear with leggings (and with chunky boots) when pregnant and then belt when not.
+Wear with leggings (and with chunky sandals) when pregnant and then belt when not.

 H&M Cotton Shirt Dress (£25)